Deep Model Compression based on the Training History: Experiments and Results

 \subsection{LeNet-5 on MNIST}

-We utilize LeNet-5 architecture which has two convolution layers $Conv1$ and $Conv2$ with 20 and 50 filters, respectively, of spatial dimension $5\times5$.
-The first convolution layer $Conv1$ is followed by a max-pooling layer $Max\_pool1$ with $2\times2$ filter which results in a feature map of dimension $12\times12\times20$.
-Similarly, the second convolution layer $Conv2$ is followed by another max-pooling layer $Max\_pool2$ with $2\times2$ dimensional filter which results in a $4\times4\times50$ dimensional feature map.
+We utilize LeNet-5 architecture which has two convolutional layers $Conv1$ and $Conv2$ with 20 and 50 filters, respectively, of spatial dimension $5\times5$.
+The first convolutional layer $Conv1$ is followed by a max-pooling layer $Max\_pool1$ with $2\times2$ filter which results in a feature map of dimension $12\times12\times20$.
+Similarly, the second convolutional layer $Conv2$ is followed by another max-pooling layer $Max\_pool2$ with $2\times2$ dimensional filter which results in a $4\times4\times50$ dimensional feature map.
 The feature map resulted by $Max\_pool2$ layer is flattened into a $800\times1$ dimensional feature vector which is given as input to the first Fully Connected (FC) layer $FC1$.
 The $FC1$ and $FC2$ layers have $500$ and $10$ neurons, respectively.
-The LeNet architecture corresponds to $431080$ trainable parameters and 4.4M FLOPs.
+The LeNet architecture corresponds to $4,31,080$ trainable parameters and 4.4M FLOPs.